AlonBS/Ray_Tracer/README.md

 Version History:
 =================

+2.0:
+- Fixed bugs with intersection at caps for cone and cylinder that were calculated wrong.
+- Fixed bug with texture for those primitives, also applied at cone.
+- Fixed a bug with edge values of texture (0 or 1) tend not to show properly.

 1.9:
 - Added (Double, possibily infinite) cone with texture support.
 The cone can be transformed as usual, and caps can be set to determine its size etc.
 - Added Example scene for cone.